PEXANE2/azure-docs.tr-tr/articles/communication-services/concepts/authentication.md

 // user access tokens should be created by a trusted service using the Administration client library const token = "<valid-user-access-token>";

-// create a CommunicationUserCredential instance with the AzureCommunicationUserCredential class const userCredential = new AzureCommunicationUserCredential(token);
+// create a CommunicationTokenCredential instance with the AzureCommunicationTokenCredential class const userCredential = new AzureCommunicationTokenCredential(token);

 // initialize the chat client library with the credential let chatClient = new ChatClient(ENDPOINT_URL, userCredential);